 The Clatsop County Board of Commissioners has been wrestling with short-term rentals (STRs) since the summer of 2021.
 The southern part of the county, especially Falcon Cove Beach and Arch Cape – areas of spectacular coastal scenery – contains the largest concentration of STRs.
 The county has for years informally allowed STRs in any zone that allows single-family residential housing.
 The county’s quiet decision has resulted in a high level of STRs in the residentially-zoned parts of the county that are most popular for visitors.
 The county’s regulation is solely to regulate STR business licenses and provide a weak enforcement framework; there are no caps on STRs, no procedure for grandfathering or weeding out STRs, unless there are license violations.

-This lax approach to STRs has led to increasing concerns by local residents, especially in Falcon Cove Beach and surrounding areas.
+This lax approach to STRs led to increasing concerns by local residents, especially in Falcon Cove Beach and surrounding areas.
 With some legal research, Falcon Cove residents determined that the county’s informal decision to allow STRs in all residential zones was in fact illegal, as STRs are a commercial use of the sort explicitly prohibited in residential zones, including the Coast Residential zone, or are not listed as an allowed use.
-Cove Beach and attorneys requested a meeting with county officials to discuss the legal liability Clatsop County faces from their decision to allow STRs in all residential zones, and to work on alternatives that would rein in STRs.
+Cove Beach residents and their attorneys requested a meeting with county officials to discuss the legal liability Clatsop County faces from their decision to allow STRs in all residential zones, and to work on alternatives that would rein in STRs.
 There was no reply.

 However, the county did take note of the increasingly angry and desperate complaints from rural communities inundated with STRs.
 Eventually, the county put a moratorium in place and began having listening sessions on the subject, in both Falcon Cove and Arch Cape.
 Falcon Cove residents pointed out that their tiny community currently has about twenty-five full time residents, two hundred part-time residents – and some 20,640 STR transient customers per year.
 Then BOC started holding work sessions.
 But all the proposed changes revolved around tightening up enforcement, not capping or otherwise reducing the constantly increasing numbers of STRs.